-- 1. Contractors are to conform to VGS Requirements listed in Section 7A. - 2.
-No concrete shall be in contact with gas lines. - 3.
-Extra coating required for steel gas lines shall be done by VGS personnel or contractors with VGS inspectors prior to backfilling. - 4.
-All exposed gas lines shall be padded with six inches (6-inch) minimum of sand or a stone free material prior to backfilling unless otherwise stated by VGS specifications or drawings. - 5.
-If blasting will be within two hundred foot (200-foot) radius of Gas Facilities, notify VGS.
-VGS will work with the blasting contractor before and after blasting to leak survey ensure the safety of the public and all parties involved.
+6. If blasting will be within a two hundred foot (200-foot) radius of Gas Facilities, notify VGS.
+VGS will work with the blasting contractor before and after blasting to leak survey to ensure the safety of the public and all parties involved.
 Proper arrangements shall be made between the blasting contractor and VGS to coordinate schedules.